Magystius/secureSending/README.md

 This approach obviously brings some disadvantages with it.
 You need a copy of ms-office on your maschine and its only runnable on windows.
 Their is a remote-call feature, but I havent tried it out yet. **NOTE:** _Please keep an eye one the MS-Office EULA and their restrictions of usage with other programs_
+<br>Apprently documents4j doesn't support a powerpoint solution.
+So I used Apache POI to generate
+an image from each slide and save via iText in one pdf file.
+This approach works, but suffers from the same problem named above: The open-source rendering engines simply aren't good enough.
+And therefore the results don't necessary have to match the input powerpoint :/

 ## TODOS
 * Add Mailing Service for sending a mail with personal link to customer